 Procedures at the P-CSCF

 A P-CSCF operating in an Originating Service Provider network that supports calling number authentication and RPH signing may, based on local policy, be responsible for inserting attestation information related to the asserted calling identity and populating the RPH in a SIP INVITE associated with an emergency origination.
 According to 3GPP [TS 24.229], when a node performs attestation of an identity in an incoming request or can attest to the origin of the request, the node can inform a downstream node about what kind of attestation the node has performed.
-Based on local policy, if the P-CSCF is responsible for providing attestation information associated with the caller identity for an authenticated emergency call, the P-CSCF will insert a verstat parameter in the P-Asserted-Identity header, an optional Attestation-Info header field in the SIP INVITE with a value of "A", "B" or "C", as defined in [ATIS-1000074], associated with the caller identity, and an optional origination identifier (in the form of a UUID) in an Origination-Id header field.
-The P-CSCF may also populate a value of “esnet.1” in the RPH and, also based on local policy, populate a P-header conveying the RPH assertion value in a SIP INVITE message associated with an emergency origination.
+Based on local policy, if the P-CSCF is responsible for providing attestation information associated with the caller identity for an authenticated emergency call, the P-CSCF will insert a verstat parameter in the P-Asserted-Identity header, an optional Attestation-Info header field in the SIP INVITE with a value of "A", "B" or "C", as defined in [ATIS-1000074], associated with the caller identity, and an optional origination identifier (in the form of a Universally Unique Identifier [UUID]) in an Origination-Id header field.
+The P-CSCF may also populate a value of “esnet.1” in the RPH.

 Procedures at the Transit Function

-The Transit Function (TRF) is expected to adhere to the procedures described in Clauses 4.15.3 and 5.19 of 3GPP [TS 23.228] with the following clarifications.
+The Transit Function is expected to adhere to the procedures described in Clauses 4.15.3 and 5.19 of 3GPP [TS 23.228] with the following clarifications.

 When a PSAP initiates a callback call via an IMS NG9-1-1 Emergency Services Network, the Transit Function will be responsible for routing the callback call based on the destination address (i.e., the address associated with the emergency caller) received in incoming signaling.
 A Transit Function operating in an NG9-1-1 Emergency Services Network that supports caller identity authentication and RPH and SIP Priority header signing will be responsible for interacting with an STI-AS to assert the telephone identity of the caller (i.e., the PSAP) and to request the signing of the RPH and SIP Priority header values prior to forwarding the callback request towards the succeeding network via an exit IBCF.
 The Transit Function will utilize a SIP interface to the STI-AS, passing it the SIP INVITE message that it received from the entry IBCF.
 The Transit Function will invoke the STI-AS for callback calls after call processing has completed, that is, after the Transit Function determines the interconnected network to which the call will be routed.
 Once the assertion and signing process is completed, the Transit Function will receive the INVITE back from the STI-AS with an added SIP Identity header field (associated with the calling identity) constructed per RFC 8224 [36], using the IMS-based NG9-1-1 Emergency Services Network provider’s credentials as the signing authority for the PSAP telephone identity.
 The INVITE returned by the STI-AS will also include an Identity header associated with the RPH/SIP Priority header.
 After receiving the SIP INVITE from the STI-AS, the Transit Function will route the call to the exit IBCF.